denten-books/plain-text/3-format.md

 reading platforms rests on the same computational substratum.
 Both Amazon and Adobe books rely on the underlying capabilities of the personal computer.
 This hyper-media, as Lev Manovich has called it, lies at the base of all competing ebook formats [@manovich_software_2013].
-Whatever it means to own a book on that level, must involve manipulating hardware states.
+Owning a book on that level, must involve manipulating hardware states.
 A common act of epistemic disobedience, to borrow a phrase from Walter Mignolo, therefore includes accessing the book bits directly, through channels not afforded by the publisher [@mignolo_epistemic_2009].
-One can in this way disentangle the mechanisms of book ownership as defined by Google or Amazon, from the book's "content" proper, by other definitions.
-The so called "ripping" of proprietary book libraries involves reformatting individual books into other file formats which could hypothetically enable unfettered copying and circulation of the text, not constrained by the original platform.
+Such acts disentangle the mechanisms of book ownership as defined by Google or Amazon, from the book's "content" proper.
+The so called "ripping" of proprietary book libraries involves reformatting individual books into other file formats which could hypothetically enable unconstrained copying and circulation of the text.
 The activity need not be illicit.
 The extraction of plain text from the Portable Document Format commonly constitutes the initial step in corpus-based natural language processing.
 Readers routinely "liberate" content in other ways as well: they lend books to friends, read them out loud, and make photocopies.

-These examples illustrate that unlike print, the electronic book is not a single format, but many.
-Software, governed by specific socio-economic exigencies, determines the affordances of reading, taking notes, sharing, and storing books on each platform.
-Thus a book available in North America, might be be available on other continents, or it could be available elsewhere in a redacted form, its content tailored to the reader's geography dynamically.
-In case of the aforementioned platforms we observe an attempt to supplant the affordances of the book with a range of other, competing affordances particular to their proprietary document formats, not compatible with one another.
+These examples illustrate that the electronic book, unlike print, is not a single format, but many.
+Software, governed by specific socio-economic exigencies, determines the affordances of reading, sharing, and storing books.
+Thus a book available in North America, might not be available on other continents, or it could be available elsewhere in a redacted form, its content dynamically tailored to the reader's geography.
+The aforementioned platforms supplant a book's affordances with a range of other, competing affordances particular to their proprietary document formats, incompatible with others.
 Furthermore, the potentialities of electronic reading change dynamically, with each software update.
 Where print evolved by centuries, digital text changes on a monthly, if not daily, basis.
 A careful book history of electronic formats would reconstruct the meaning of the book in much shorter evolutionally stages to keep pace with the medium's rapid development.

-In each of the above examples, the reader confronts some aspect of formatting instrumentally, for a particular purpose like copying, analysis, or preservation.
+The above examples confront us with aspects of instrumental formatting: copying, analysis, or preservation.
 In that sense, the lay reader engages with a task similar to that of a textual critic.
 In reading the book out loud or making a photocopy, readers make value judgements that distinguish those physical aspects of the book crucial to interpolation from those that are not.

 Reading for format explicitly, would similarly involve the deconstruction, both literal and figurative, of the textual laminate.
-Whatever interpretive activity readers hope to enact at the surface level of content is grounded in the deep material affordances of the book.
+Whatever interpretive activity readers hope to enact at the surface level of content is grounded in its deep material affordances.
 The conflicted properties of electronic text entail the added burden of materialist poetics.
-Reading digitally one can no longer take the stability of print for granted.
+Reading digitally, one cannot take the stability of print for granted.
 A number of agents intercede in the transformation between form and content, the inscription as information on a disk and its representation, as pixels on the screen.
-These intercessions may be benign, as when the electronic book changes the layout of the text to fit a smaller screen when displaying text on mobile devices; or it may be totalizing as when a book platform is designed also to censor or to surveil its readers for commercial or political purposes.
+These intercessions may be benign, as when the electronic book adjusts the layout of a text to fit a smaller screen; or it may be totalizing as when a book platform is designed to censor or surveil its readers for commercial or political purposes.
 Reading for format reveals the structure of the transformation between media: the liquid crystal, the floating gate, and the entorhinal grid.
 Formats govern and control in the sense of shaping the encounter between otherwise incommensurate media, hardware and wetware---storage, screen, and brain.

 ## Kernel and Shell

-Formats do not merely inform the tactics of reading, they are encoded into the structure all contemporary digital documents.
-The following case studies from the history of formats help us understand how the above theoretical principles are instantiated in practice.
+Formats do not merely inform the tactics of reading, they are encoded into the structure of all contemporary digital documents.
+The following case studies from formatting history show us how the above theoretical principles are instantiated in practice.

 EDIT was one of the first text editors, designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968.
 I look to its blueprints to